-Objectives Target Key Performance Responsible Alternatives Indicator Department Objective 4: Identify the areas that are currently not Increased number of LM There is no feasible alternative Expansion of waste receiving waste collection services serviced households to this service delivery as the service area and expand waste collection services Municipality is required to to un-serviced households. extend waste service delivery to Expand the current servicing to these households within the identified areas in a phased manner. municipality.
+GOAL 1: EFFECTIVE AND FINANCIALLY VIABLE SOLID WASTE SERVICE DELIVERY Objectives Target Key Performance Responsible Alternatives Indicator Department Objective 4: • Identify the areas that are currently not Increased number of LM There is no feasible alternative Expansion of waste receiving waste collection services serviced households to this service delivery as the service area and expand waste collection services Municipality is required to to un-serviced households. extend waste service delivery to • Expand the current servicing to these households within the identified areas in a phased manner. municipality.
 Objective 5: Cost Review waste tariffs to include waste Reviewed waste tariffs.
 LM There is no feasible alternative reflective tariffs are disposal at WDFs fees.
 The waste to this project.
 A review of the charged to residents service tariff reviews are to be waste tariffs based on the and business. informed by a full cost accounting outcome of the full cost exercise. accounting exercise is needed.
-Objective 6: Establish Drop-off facilities must be established Number of dop-off LM & Province Effective separation at source drop-off facilities at strategic areas within the MLM. facilities with colour coded plastic It is recommended that these facilities bags/bins could be introduced in be developed in illegal dumping hot- areas with high illegal hotspots spot areas. and effective awareness
+Objective 6: Establish Drop-off facilities must be established Number of drop-off LM & Province Effective separation at source drop-off facilities at strategic areas within the MLM. facilities with colour coded plastic • It is recommended that these facilities bags/bins could be introduced in be developed in illegal dumping hot areas with high illegal hotspots spot areas. and effective awareness

-Objectives Target Key Performance Indicator Responsible Department Alternatives campaigns.
+GOAL 1: EFFECTIVE AND FINANCIALLY VIABLE SOLID WASTE SERVICE DELIVERY Objectives Target Key Performance Responsible Alternatives Indicator Department campaigns.
 This will reduce the number of drop-off facilities needed within the municipality.
-GOAL 2: PROMOTE WASTE MINIMISATION AND RECYCLING Objectives Target Key Performance Responsible Alternatives Indicator Department Objective 1: Develop Develop and implement a separation Number of completed LM & Province There is no viable alternative to separation at source at source programme at the programmes this project.
-Alternatives could programmes household/school level. however be considered in how The results from this programme the separation at source should be used to develop a programs are undertaken e.g. should be ased to develop a Municipal-wide programme in the school recycling competitions,
+GOAL 2: PROMOTE WASTE MINIMISATION AND RECYCLING Objectives Target Key Performance Responsible Alternatives Indicator Department Objective 1: Develop • Develop and implement a separation Number of completed LM & Province There is no viable alternative to separation at source at source programme at the programmes this project.
+Alternatives could, programmes household/school level. however, be considered in how • The results from this programme the separation at source should be used to develop a programs are undertaken, e.g. Municipal-wide programme in the school recycling competitions, future. composting programs, etc.

-Objectives Target Key Performance Responsible Alternatives Indicator Department Objective 2: Prevent • Promote home composting and Feedback from LM & Province An alternative could be to and minimize organic establish a collection system for households on provide households with a food waste generation organic waste through education and composting waste bin and then collect and awareness. programme. transport the food waste to a • Establish composting facilities at or Number of composting central composting facility.
-The near landfill sites. facilities within the MLM does however not have the MLM. human resources, vehicles of budget available to undertake such a programme at present Raising awareness regarding home composting of food waste would be a better intervention.
+GOAL 2: PROMOTE WASTE MINIMISATION AND RECYCLING Objectives Target Key Performance Responsible Alternatives Indicator Department Objective 2: Prevent Promote home composting and Feedback from LM & Province An alternative could be to and minimize organic establish a collection system for households on provide households with a food waste generation organic waste through education and composting waste bin and then collect and awareness. programme. transport the food waste to a • Establish composting facilities at or Number of composting central composting facility.
+The near landfill sites. facilities within the MLM does however not have the MLM. human resources, vehicles or budget available to undertake such a programme at present.
+Raising awareness regarding home composting of food waste would be a better intervention.